Aleks-me/CodingNomads/python/projects/MOEX_app/README.md

 ## Getting Started

-In order to get all work:
+In order to run the project:
-1. You'll need a local MYSQL server ready with several tables created.
+1. You'll need a local MYSQL server ready with several tables created or use "mysqldump" to import my test database.
 2. Check methods description.
 3. Run "main.py".